SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Genetic algorithm.md

 --->

-- the fittest individuals have hight chance of having numerous offspring
+- the fittest individuals have high chance of having numerous offspring
 - the children are similar, but not equal, to their parents
 - the traits characterizing the fittest individuals spread across the population, generation by generation